AimForNaN/skittle/docs/pages/guide/shapes.md

 ```

 The primary function of a render function is to return path information.
+This may seem counter-intuitive, since the notion of rendering is typically associated with drawing.
-This may seem counter-intuitive, but the type of path information returned should be relevant to the rendering context provided.
+But the type of path information returned should be relevant to the rendering context provided.
+Since both drawing and generating path information require a rendering context, having render functions return path information makes sense.

 ```js
 import { Registry, Renderer2d } from '@truefusion/skittle';